seung-gu/chart_ocr_processor/README.md

 Financial data providers (FactSet, Bloomberg, Investing.com, etc.) typically offer historical EPS data as **actual values**—once a quarter's earnings are reported, the estimate is overwritten with the actual figure.
 This creates a challenge for backtesting predictive models: using historical data means testing against information that was already reflected in stock prices at the time, making it difficult to evaluate the true predictive power of EPS estimates.

 To address this, this project extracts **point-in-time EPS estimates** from historical FactSet Earnings Insight reports.
-By preserving the estimates as they appeared at each report date (before actual earnings were announced), we can build a dataset that accurately reflects what was known and expected at each point in time, enabling more meaningful backtesting and predictive analysis.
+By preserving the estimates as they appeared at each report date (before actual earnings were announced), a dataset can be built that accurately reflects what was known and expected at each point in time, enabling more meaningful backtesting and predictive analysis.

 ## Project Structure